owen cantrell

 Picture

-Owen Cantrell (PhD, Georgia State University [2015]) is a scholar, teacher, and writer living in Atlanta, Georgia.
-He is an Americanist and has written on topics such as Midwestern literature; popular culture and music (Bruce Springsteen, folk music, Walt Disney); and 19th century thinkers such as Abraham Lincoln.
+I am a scholar, teacher, and writer living in Atlanta, Georgia.
+My primary focus is American culture and literature.
+I have written on topics such as popular culture and politics; honors and prison pedagogy; Midwestern literature; and 19th century thinkers such as Abraham Lincoln.

-Digital versions of his CV and Teaching Philosophy are available.
-Learn more about his work tutoring and teaching in prisons here, watch his Teaching for Social Justice and Democracy talk here, or see his current course offerings here.
+Learn more about my work in higher education in prisons here and here, and watch my Teaching for Social Justice and Democracy talk here.

 Powered by Create your own unique website with customizable templates.